CHRISTIAENSLouis/geospatialanalysis/source/What we did.rst

 	    # Recovering all the areas that could match user's request
 	    matching = [s for s in areas['Region'] if area in s]

-	    # Displaying a basic dropdown list to confirm user's choice
+	    # Displaying a basic drop down list to confirm user's choice
 	    def select():
 	        global selected
 	        selected.append(var.get())